Chalarangelo/30-seconds-of-python/snippets/count_vowels.md

 tags: string,beginner
 ---

-Returns number of vowels in the provided string.
+Returns count of each vowels in the provided string.

 The `casefold()` method returns a string where all the characters are lower case.